precice/openfoam-adapter/docs/config.md

 }
 ```

-Note that the adapter does not automatically adapt the pressure name for compressible solvers.
+Note that the adapter does not automatically adapt the pressure name for solvers that account for [hydrostatic pressure effects](https://www.openfoam.com/documentation/guides/latest/doc/guide-applications-solvers-variable-transform-p-rgh.html).
+In these cases, you may want to set `nameP p_rgh` to couple `p_rgh`, as `p` is a derived quantity for these solvers.

 #### Debugging